-Upon receipt of a complaint, NMT will determine jurisdiction and when appropriate, investigate and review preventative interim measures and accommodations with the complainant.
 The University will not officially conduct an investigation without first informing the complainant to get consent, however there are some cases where the University will investigate related tips while maintaining your confidentiality.
 A support person may be present (e.g. advisor, advocate, parent, attorney, etc.) during any questioning related to this incident.
 The University will follow the direction of law enforcement authorities in obtaining, securing, and maintaining evidence relating to the sexual misconduct incident.
 University authorities will also assist in preserving materials which are relevant to a University disciplinary proceeding.
 The University will not wait for the conclusion of a criminal investigation before beginning a Title IX investigation.
-More details regarding the investigative process can be found below in the Procedure section of this policy
+More details regarding the investigative process can be found in the URLs below in the PROCDEURE section of this policy.